PoJD/can/README.md

     * byte 6 and 7: CAN bus error counts.
 TXERRCNT (transmit error count) and RXERRCNT (receive error count)
     * byte 8: firmware version
 * CONFIG (2)
+    * For CanSwitch
         * allows canSwitches to be configured remotely over CAN bus, so only the respective CAN node would process this message
         * 2 bytes of data CAN sent in this case
         * highest 2 bits = datatype ( https://github.com/PoJD/piclib/blob/master/dao.h ), remaining 14 bits = value of this datatype
         * The respective node stores these new values into EEPROM and updates the runtime variables to act accordingly (allows changing nodeID, heartbeat timeout and suppressing the switch functionality for CanSwitch.
         * Means this is only supported in DEBUG mode for CanSwitches
+    * For CanRelay
+        * allows relay mappings to be dynamically set, see above Mapping of ports section
 * HEARTBEAT (1)
     * Only sent by the CanSwitches
     * Similar as NORMAL.
 In addition to the 1 byte sent in NORMAL message, this also sets 4 more bytes in CAN data as per the above